Admission Volunteers (OVAL)

 Admit Reception Host

-Held at the conclusion of the Restrictive Early Action (January/February) and/or Regular Decision (April) cycles, the admit receptions are a celebration for students and their families.
-Hosts identify reception locations (typically in alumni homes), coordinate details for set-up and refreshments, and support associated costs.
+Held at the conclusion of the Restrictive Early Action (January/February) and/or Regular Decision (April) cycles, admit receptions are a celebration for admitted students and their families.
+Hosts identify reception locations (typically alumni homes), coordinate details for set-up and refreshments, and support associated costs.

-Volunteers attend receptions for admitted prospective students in their areas.
-Duties include meeting, greeting and congratulating admits and their families, sharing information about Stanford, and generally serving as ambassadors to welcome these constituents to the Stanford family.
+Volunteers attend receptions for admitted students in their areas.
+Duties include meeting, greeting and congratulating admits and their families, sharing information about Stanford, and serving as ambassadors to welcome these potential new members of the Stanford family.

-Interviewers are assigned to meet with Stanford applicants for a casual, comfortable, conversation.
-The interviewer's role is twofold: to convey impressions of the student to the admission committee and to share one's own Stanford experiences for the benefit of the applicant.
+Interviewers are assigned to meet with Stanford applicants for a casual, comfortable conversation.
+The interviewer's role is twofold: to share one's own Stanford experiences for the benefit of the applicant and to convey impressions of the student to the Admission Committee.
 Interviewers must be Stanford alumni and must complete a training session.
-While graduate alumni may participate, a strong understanding of and identification with Stanford's unique undergraduate experience is essential.
+An understanding of Stanford's unique undergraduate experience is required.
 Interviews are conducted between October and February.
 Interviewers of applicants who are admitted are invited to make congratulatory phone calls to those students.

-OVAL's highest-level volunteers, Leadership Team members (including Chapter Chairs) oversee other volunteers in their areas and serve as first point of contact in their areas for the Office of Undergraduate Admission.
-Regional chair duties can include: recruiting local OVAL volunteers; coordinating volunteers for receptions, information sessions, congratulatory phone calls and college fairs; organizing and leading volunteer training sessions; and (where applicable) assisting with the interview matching process and follow-up efforts and (where applicable) coordinating the local interview program.
+OVAL's chapter chairs (and in some regions additional leadership team members) oversee chapter volunteers and serve as the first point of contact in their areas for OVAL activities for the Office of Undergraduate Admission.
+Leadership roles may include: recruiting local OVAL volunteers; coordinating volunteers for receptions, information sessions and college fairs; organizing and leading volunteer training sessions; and (where applicable) coordinating the local interview program.